aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

-Indicates if you need to hide the error in calculating formulas.
-The error may be unsupported function, external links, etc.
+Indicates whether errors encountered while calculating formulas should be ignored.
+The error may be unsupported function, external links, etc. The default value is true.

 **Returns:**
 boolean